Quick Answer

 | (d) resale limitations | Restricted-securities character | Reg D securities are "restricted securities"; purchasers cannot resell without registration or another exemption (typically the restricted-share resale safe harbor after the holding period); issuer must take reasonable steps to ensure purchasers understand the restriction |

-Integration: When Two Offerings Become One
+When Do Two Offerings Become One Under Integration?

 Integration analysis asks whether two separate offerings should be treated as a single offering for exemption purposes.
 Combining them can blow the exemption (the combined offering may exceed an applicable cap or trip a different investor limit).